-As at September 30, 2022, the Company had a negative working capital of (\$2,197,485) [2021: (\$1,421,707)], which included cash of \$19,924 (2021: \$7,473).
+As at December 31, 2022, the Company had a negative working capital of (\$2,570,493) [2021: (\$1,791,640)], which included cash of \$40,049 (2021: \$4,713).
 These funds are managed in-house in accordance with specific investment criteria approved by the board of directors, the primary objective being the preservation of capital to assure funding for exploration activities.

-As at September 30, 2022, term notes payable in the amount of \$1,489,606 were outstanding from a related party.
+As at December 31, 2022, term notes payable in the amount of \$1,606,046 were outstanding from a related party.
 The notes have an annual interest rate of 8% and one of the notes carry a termination fee of 10% upon early redemption of the note for which there is an embedded derivative arising - the fair value of this is NIL.
-There was no material gain / (loss) arising on this.
-In addition, at the option of the note holder, the December 2018 note can be converted to stock at the discretion of the holder during future private placements that raise a minimum of CAD \$500,000, of those future private placements.
+In addition, at the option of the note holder, the December 2018 note can be converted to stock at the discretion of the holder during future private placements that raise a minimum of CAD \$500,000, of those future private placements at the price of the private placement.
 The remaining notes are due on demand.